Is Long-Term Disability Covered by ERISA?

 Congress passed ERISA in response to a vast increase in the number of employee benefit plans being offered to employees and the number of instances in which employees were denied anticipated benefits.

-Its goal was to require disclosure of information to employees and impose safeguards with respect to the establishment, operation, and administration of
+Its goal was to require disclosure of information to employees and impose safeguards with respect to the establishment, operation, and administration of such plans.

 For disability plans, ERISA regulates: